cbds/GettingAndCleaningData/CodeBook.md

     * 6 LAYING

 * Measurements
   - The average value of the corresponding measurements in HARtidy1,txt, grouped by each Subject and Activity combination.
-The feature names are unchanged from the names used in HARtidy1.txt.
+The feature names and units are unchanged from those used in HARtidy1.txt.
 Average values for each measurement will fall into the range of [-1,1].
     * tBodyAcc-mean()-X
     * tBodyAcc-mean()-Y
     * tBodyAcc-mean()-Z